Caio-Caetano/Caio-Caetano/README.md

 ###

 <p align="left">✨ Creating bugs since 2019<br>👨🏻‍🎓 I’m graduated in Computer Engineering.<br>👨🏻‍💻 I can build mobile Apps with Flutter, do backend with Dart, Python using MySQL as a database.
-And I can deploy using Docker. <br>🎯 Goals: Learn more, maybe deploy things without downtime.<br>🎲 Fun fact: In my free time, I enjoy watching Tv Series and play games,  lately I've been playing Eurotruck it's very relaxing.
+And I can deploy using Docker.
+Now I'm getting into Web Development with React.<br>🎯 Goals: Learn more.<br>🎲 Fun fact: In my free time, I enjoy watching Tv Series and play games, lately I've been playing Eurotruck it's very relaxing.
 And I love cars :D</p>

 ###